Catsarecool700/QIDI-Q2-optimised-start/README.md

 Commented out both [output_pin beeper] and [output_pin Polar_cooler] as I dont like the beeper and the polar cooler is seemingly a upcoming product and not yet avalible

 Adjusted [idle_timeout] from 13 hours to 30 minutes

+# Additions to fluidd
+Names printer Q2

+Adds all macros to folders and lables them properly

+Adds ASA and PLA preheat options

+Adjusts date to month, day, year and time to 12HR

+Disables require confirm on Emergency Stop

+Enables full display